 - See MSR Front Range tarp and other MSR four-season tents

-- Or check out our best tents for 2022
+- Or check out our best tents

 You can use any pack for winter backpacking, but a mountaineering or ski/snowboard backpack has straps or daisy chain loops on the back panel to attach your snowshoes.

 Just make sure the pack is large enough (35 to 45L minimum) to accommodate all the clothing and food you will need.